Open Tuesday-Sunday, 10 am-5 pm

 To best prepare for your Yin Yu Tang experience, please read Planning your visit to Yin Yu Tang: A Chinese House

-The Yin Yu Tang interpretive galleries on the museum’s Ground Level are closed as part of our ongoing construction and expansion project.
+During the ongoing construction, please visit our new Yin Yu Tang interpretive spaces on the museum's Ground Level and Level 2.
 The house remains open.

 Historic House Tours